pivotal/docs-tap/learning-center/local-install-guides/deploying-to-kind.md

     --export-to-all-namespaces --yes --namespace tap-install
   ```

+  Where:

-  Where `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for Tanzu Network.
+  - `TANZU-NET-USER` and `TANZU-NET-PASSWORD` are your credentials for Tanzu Network.

-1. Add package repository to your cluster:
+1. Add a vpackage repository to your cluster:

   ```
   tanzu package repository add tanzu-tap-repository \
     --url registry.tanzu.vmware.com/tanzu-application-platform/tap-packages:1.0.0 \
     --namespace tap-install
   ```

   >**Note:** We are currently on build 7: if this changes, we need to update the command with the correct build version after the --url flag.

-1. Please make sure to check the package repository install status by running:
+1. To check the package repository install status, run:

   ```
   tanzu package repository get tanzu-tap-repository --namespace tap-install